Ecampus earns 2017 honor for its commitment to military students

 - Credits are awarded for military training and experience.

-"Ecampus is proud to provide veterans and members of our military with access to a high-quality OSU education no matter where they live," said Ecampus executive director Lisa Templeton.
+"Ecampus is proud to provide veterans and members of our military with access to a high-quality OSU education no matter where they live," said Ecampus executive director Lisa L. Templeton.
 "We are dedicated to providing them with the resources they need to thrive as distance students while serving our country."

 Learn more about Ecampus' various online degree programs and apply today.